frog

 To make Terra Preta, people used a technique called slash and char, in which patches of forest were cut down and burned in low-intensity, partially smothered fires to generate charcoal.
 That carbon, in turn, became trapped in carbon instead of releasing it into the atmosphere, which explains why people are excited about the prospect of using Terra Preta as a carbon sequestration tool.
 In addition, the content of the Terra Preta mix makes it very rich, stimulating the growth of beneficial bacteria and fungi.

-See also What are chitons?
+See also What is a Candiru?

 In theory, Terra Preta could be produced anywhere and could end up being a valuable tool for correcting severely damaged soils.
 The widespread use of harsh chemical fertilizers around the world could be replaced by Terra Preta, which would also help repair soils damaged by these chemicals.
 Additionally, Terra Preta could be burned in gasification engines, potentially sequestering carbon while creating power.
 Gasification is an ancient technique for generating energy from the burning of biomass under controlled conditions that transforms it into gas; this can of gasoline and has powered a variety of vehicles.